Looking for another platform? See the complete list of platforms RethinkDB supports.

 echo "deb https://download.rethinkdb.com/repository/ubuntu-saucy saucy main" | sudo tee /etc/apt/sources.list.d/rethinkdb.list

 echo "deb https://download.rethinkdb.com/repository/ubuntu-trusty trusty main" | sudo tee /etc/apt/sources.list.d/rethinkdb.list

 echo "deb https://download.rethinkdb.com/repository/ubuntu-xenial xenial main" | sudo tee /etc/apt/sources.list.d/rethinkdb.list

 wget -qO- https://download.rethinkdb.com/repository/raw/pubkey.gpg | sudo apt-key add - sudo apt-get update sudo apt-get install rethinkdb

 If you followed the above instructions before July 2017 and want to upgrade to a newer version of RethinkDB, you will need to first download the new key (0742918E5C8DA04A):

-sudo apt-get install build-essential protobuf-compiler python \ libprotobuf-dev libcurl4-openssl-dev \ libboost-all-dev libncurses5-dev \ libjemalloc-dev wget m4
+sudo apt-get install build-essential protobuf-compiler \ python3 python-is-python3 \ libprotobuf-dev libcurl4-openssl-dev \ libboost-all-dev m4 g++ libssl-dev \ libjemalloc-dev

 Download and extract the archive: